GDGToulouse/site-devfest-2019/content/blog/cfp.md

 As explained above, the CFP will be opened till May the 25th 2019.
 Last year we got around 350 propositions, so do not wait till the last minute to [propose yours](https://conference-hall.io/public/event/HJRThubF4uYPkb7jSUxi)!

-If you have any questions, you can contact us at `contact AT devfesttoulouse.fr` or via Twitter [@DevFestToulouse](https://twitter.com/DevFestToulouse).
+If you have any questions, you can contact us at `contact AT devfesttoulouse.ru` or via Twitter [@DevFestToulouse](https://twitter.com/DevFestToulouse).